wohaco/despace/03_brass.md

 ## BRASS, comments

-Our corporation is organized to work around six business areas starting from ergonomics, design & size of Space Robotics & unmanned Aerial Vehicles for commercial & defense purposes, satellite operations & communication, space mission analysis & design, applications & data analysis for earth observation, research & solutions for climate change & research & development of advanced systems.
+BRASS is organized to work around 6 business areas starting from ergonomics, design & size of Space Robotics & unmanned Aerial Vehicles for commercial & defense purposes, satellite operations & communication, space mission analysis & design, applications & data analysis for earth observation, research & solutions for climate change & research & development of advanced systems.
 What we do is:

    - Fill gap with demonstrated analysis (through partners, connections, direct expertise, operations area… etc for immediate solutions/consultancy.
    - Identify the operational gaps & serve as the link between institutions, academia, government & industry.